PRC OKs PNM plans to close San Juan plant after meeting initially derailed by 'Zoom bomb'

 The vote comes after a public video meeting earlier Wednesday morning was reconvened following prank callers shouting, singing and making racist remarks.
 The interruption spurred the commission to end the call.

-The video meeting was cut short by a so-called Zoom bomb — named for the popular video conferencing app — just as commissioners appeared to be preparing to vote on whether to allow the Public Service Company of New Mexico to abandon its coal-fired San Juan Generating Station.
-Commissioners and commission Chief of Staff Jason Montoya said they're planning to try to launch the meeting again around noon Wednesday.
+The video meeting was cut short by a so-called Zoom bomb — named for the popular video conferencing app — just as commissioners appeared to be preparing to vote on whether to allow Public Service Company of New Mexico to abandon its coal-fired San Juan Generating Station.

 Wednesday was the last day for the PRC to make a decision on the matter.

-If commissioners did not decide whether to allow PNM to abandon the coal plant, the electric utility's application to do so automatically goes into effect, said Camilla Feibelman, director of the Sierra Club's Rio Grande Chapter.
+If commissioners did not decide whether to allow PNM to abandon the coal plant, the electric utility's application to do so automatically would have gone into effect, said Camilla Feibelman, director of the Sierra Club's Rio Grande Chapter.

 Following the decision, a broad coalition of environmental groups applauded the vote.
-Whether PNM would be allowed to leave the coal plant behind and offer financial aid to displaced workers and repay shareholder investments by selling bonds had been shrouded by uncertainty for months.
+Whether PNM would be allowed to leave the coal plant behind and offer financial aid to displaced workers and repay shareholder investments by selling bonds worth about $360 million had been shrouded by uncertainty for months.

 “As PNM transitions to cleaner energy, the closing of San Juan Generating Station provides an opportunity to fundamentally re-define economic development to incorporate renewable energy in the Four Corners Region," said Mike Eisenfeld, energy and climate program manager for the San Juan Citizens Alliance, in a statement issued after the vote.